vnd76/GeneradorQRCode/README.md

 #### Verify

 1. The user enters an id from an already existing QR code.
-2. When the user clicks on verify:
+2. When the user clicks on "verify":
    - The app searches for the record in _data/qrs.json_.
    - The signature is recalculated and compared to the one that was already stored: if it doesn't, the file was manually modified.
    - The dates are compared to determine whether the QR code has expired.